José Tomás Ovalle: Second administration

 Because of internal dissent with his ministers, Ruiz-Tagle Portales resigned six weeks later on March 31, 1830, and was succeeded by vice president Ovalle who assumed as a transitional president, and held the position until the advanced state of his tuberculosis forced him to ask for a constitutional leave on March 8, 1831.
-He died a few days later, on March 21, 1831, at 9 AM, and his remains were interred under the altar of the Santiago Cathedral, where they were lost during the renovations of the 19th century and found again in 2004.
+He died almost two weeks later on March 21, 1831 at 9 AM, and his remains were interred under the altar of the Santiago Cathedral, where they were lost during the renovations of the 19th century and found again in 2004.

 After José Tomás Ovalle died, he was replaced by the President of the Plenipotentiaries Congress, Fernando Errázuriz Aldunate, who took over on March 31, 1831, with the title of Accidental Vice President of the Republic.
 Errázuriz Aldunate called new elections, where General José Joaquín Prieto Vial was elected.
 General Prieto was installed on September 18, 1831, and thus began the era of the decade governments.